kzm784/waypoint_editor/README.md

 ### 4. Saving Waypoints
-- Click **Save WPs** button in the bottom-right panel of RViz2.
+- Click "**Save WPs**" button in the bottom-right panel of RViz2.
 - Enter a file name to save the edited waypoints in **CSV format**.

 ![saving_waypoints_demo](https://raw.github.com/wiki/kzm784/waypoint_editor/images/saving_waypoints.gif)

 ### 5. Loading Waypoints
-- Click **Load WPs** button in the bottom-right panel of RViz2 and select the previously saved `.csv` file.
+- Click "**Load WPs**" button in the bottom-right panel of RViz2 and select the previously saved `.csv` file.
 - The waypoints can then be edited again in the same interface.

 ![loading_waypoints_demo](https://raw.github.com/wiki/kzm784/waypoint_editor/images/loading_waypoints.gif)